 Our parish is uniquely located in two of Columbia’s interfaith centers: the Wilde Lake and the Oakland Mills Interfaith Centers.
 Sharing centers with various congregations over the years has provided a unique opportunity to learn from each other and to work together for the betterment of Columbia and Howard County.

-Wilde Lake Interfaith Center is shared by two congregations: St. John the Evangelist Roman Catholic Church (us!) and St. John United Methodist / Presbyterian.
+Two congregations share the Wilde Lake Interfaith Center: St. John the Evangelist Roman Catholic Church (us!) and St. John United Methodist / Presbyterian.

 The center is adjacent to the Wilde Lake Village Center and across the parking lot from Wilde Lake High School.

-Masses are held in Room 1 and Room 4.
+We celebrate Masses in Room 1 and Room 4.

 Office hours are Monday-Friday, 9:00 am – 12:00 pm & 1:00 pm – 5:00 pm.

 The Meeting House / Oakland Mills Interfaith Center is shared by two Jewish congregations (Bet Aviv and Columbia Jewish Congregation), Columbia Baptist Fellowship, Columbia United Christian Church, and St. John the Evangelist Roman Catholic Church (us!).

 The Meeting House is across the parking lot from the LA Mart and the Oakland Mills Village Center.